Skip to content

 What employee experience is NOT

-Since the pandemic, there's been a huge shift with many companies now working from home, which has impacted face-to-face learning and mental health for employees.
+With many employees now working from home, the shift from traditional face-to-face learning to virtual alternatives has had a notable impact on both employee mental health and the learning experience.
 Companies such as Google, Microsoft, Uber, and Airbnb still operate from a work-from-home basis.

-• It's not having unlimited paid leave or flexible working hours.
+• Having unlimited paid leave or flexible working hours;

-• And, it's not a benefits package including random extras to make working for the company feel more impressive than it really is.
+• A benefits package including random extras to make working for the company feel more impressive than it really is.

 Why is employee experience significant?